-Tour Tuesdays
+Tour Tuesday

-Our summer 2025 Tour Tuesday series features tours on Tuesdays June 10 through July 22.
+Our summer 2026 Tour Tuesday series features tours on Tuesdays June 9 through July 21.
 “Tour Tuesdays” is a series that takes guests behind the scenes and backstage to showcase a variety of programs, collections, research, and state-of-the-art facilities.
 There is no cost to attend a tour, but advance registration is required for each tour guest as tour group sizes are limited.

-- Students/Staff/Faculty: Register for Tour Tuesdays via your My Learning Portal hosted by CSU’s Talent Development office.
+• Students/Staff/Faculty: Register for Tour Tuesdays via your My Learning Portal hosted by CSU’s Talent Development office.
 Login with your eID and password.
 Use the search function once logged into showcase “Tour Tuesday” offerings.

-- Community members: email [email protected] to inquire about availability and registration.
+• Community members: Email [email protected] to inquire about availability and registration.

-- Have issues with registering?
+• Have issues with registering?
 Reach out to [email protected].

 Go backstage at CSU’s world-class University Center for the Arts with a behind-the-scenes look at our music, theatre, and dance programs by touring performance spaces and production shops.
-Located in the former Fort Collins High School, the UCA is also home to two museums: the Gregory Allicar Museum of Art, the Avenir Museum of Design & Merchandising.
+Located in the former Fort Collins High School, the UCA is also home to two museums: the Gregory Allicar Museum of Art, and the Avenir Museum of Design & Merchandising.

 Duration: 1 hour